 Fighting to Overturn Roe v Wade

 We also recently filed another brief in the U.S. Supreme Court asking the Court to overturn Roe v Wade – the diabolical decision judicially creating the “right” to kill a person’s son or daughter in utero.
 In the alternative we asked the Court to uphold a pro-life law requiring abortion providers to hold local hospital privileges.
 In this case the Justice Center represented Right to Life.
 Last week, Erin Mersino, the Justice Center’s Chief of Supreme Court Advocacy, attended oral arguments in this case with RTL’s Genevieve Marnon.
 It was a great opportunity to serve as Salt & Light in the culture as we fought to protect life and religious freedom.
 For more information click HERE

 Fighting for Religous Freedom of Business Owners

-We filed a brief in R.G. & GR Harris Funeral Homes, Inc. v.
-EEOC arguing the Court of Appeals improperly usurped power reserved to the Congress and President when it judicially amended Title VII to add transgender classifications.
+R.G. & GR Harris Funeral Homes, Inc. v.
+EEOC – In this case we presented arguments to the Supreme Court that the US Court of Appeals improperly usurped power reserved to the Congress and President when it judicially amended Title VII to add transgender classifications.